honno/coinflip/README.rst

 <https://rngtest.readthedocs.io/en/latest/reference/randtests/index.html>`_
 for `notebook users <https://jupyter.org/index.html>`_ and developers to use the randomness tests directly.
-The tests are implemented as general solutions, and so accept basically any binary sequence you throw at them!
+The tests are implemented as general solutions, meaning they accept basically any binary sequence you throw at them!

-Note that *rngtest* is a temporary project name and `subject to change
+Note that *rngtest* is a temporary project name that is `subject to change
 <https://github.com/Honno/rngtest/issues/6>`_ :o

 Setup